 4 credits, class size limit: 24

-• An eagerness to engage in an interactive, process-based course that requires significant time commitment in and outside of the classroom, as demonstrated in a letter of interest OR teacher recommendation
+• Eagerness to engage in an interactive process-based course that requires a significant time commitment in and outside of class, as demonstrated in a letter of interest or instructor recommendation

-• Experience with or passion for coursework with intensive reading and writing demands, as demonstrated through a letter of interest, teacher recommendation, OR writing sample
+• Experience with or passion for coursework with intensive reading and writing demands, as demonstrated through a letter of interest, instructor recommendation, or writing sample

-Instructors and schools should strive to make CIS Writing 1301 accessible to students who do not meet the quantitative criteria.
-We encourage the use of additional methods for meeting the qualitative criteria (e.g. interviews or conversations), and the development of recruitment and promotion strategies, to attract and admit students who have historically been excluded from such coursework.
+Schools offering WRIT 1301 are encouraged to use qualitative criteria (e.g., interviews or conversations) and to develop recruitment and promotion strategies to attract and admit students who have historically been excluded from such coursework.

 3 credits, class size limit: 35

-• Earned C+ or better in H.S.
-Algebra I and II classes, OR
+• Prerequisite: C+ or better in high school Algebra I and 2

 MATH 1371 – CSE Calculus I